Version: 2.1 | Last Updated: June 24, 2026

 Card Networks: Visa and other applicable payment card networks receive transaction data, cardholder information, and merchant details as part of processing every Card Transaction.
 Card Networks may also receive and process data in connection with chargebacks, fraud investigations, and network compliance.
 Card Network data processing is subject to their own privacy policies and network rules.

-Consumer credit reporting agencies: We may share Account information — including payment history, Account status, balances owed, and default or delinquency information — with consumer credit reporting agencies as described in the Cardholder Agreement.
+Consumer credit reporting agencies: In Funded Mode, we may share information with consumer credit reporting agencies only in connection with Overdraft amounts that remain unpaid, as described in the Cardholder Agreement.
+When Credit Mode is activated, we may share additional Card information — including payment history, Card status, balances owed, and default or delinquency information — with consumer credit reporting agencies in accordance with the Cardholder Agreement.
 This information may appear on your credit reports and could include negative information if you do not comply with the terms of the Cardholder Agreement.
+In either mode, we may obtain credit and income information about you from consumer credit reporting agencies as the law allows.

 Communications service providers: We may share your phone number, email address, and Account-related information with third-party service providers that deliver automated communications on our behalf, including telephone dialing systems, text messaging platforms, and email delivery services, as authorized in the Cardholder Agreement.